 Installation details vary between operating systems.
-A fresh install is typically required to take advantage of new major releases (e.g. moving from a 2.2 series release to a 2.3 series release) when they appear.
-For working through these notes, version 2.2.0 or later should be installed.
+A fresh install is typically required to take advantage of new major releases (e.g. moving from a 2.4 series release to a 2.5 series release) when they appear.
+For working through these notes, version 2.4.0 or later should be installed.

 Once R has been installed, functions are available that will, from within R, install additional packages or update packages that are already installed, via an internet connection.
-At several points in these notes, the DAAG package will be required.
-If there must be a live internet connection that R can access, then you can install it by entering, from the R command line:
+Packages that will be used in these notes, and that are not included in the R binaries, include DAAG and DAAGxtras.